alexfu/alexfu.github.io/_posts/2017-11-07-experimenting-with-gradle-dependencies.markdown

 }
 ```

 To summarize, we took a standard `dependencies` block and grouped the dependencies by feature.
 We then moved the declarations out into methods and leveraged the Gradle API to be able to access the same `DependencyHandler` API.
+Then we created our own `dependencyGroup` DSL using Groovys' closure delegate feature, which allowed us to write dependencies naturally.

 **DISCLAIMER**: The method outlined above is completely experimental and may or may not be the best way, but it works pretty well for my purposes.